tihomirIliev/go-ethereum/README_TIHOMIR.md

 Workflow labels are created - **Build, Test, Deploy**.
 On Pull request from **tihomirIliev-patch-1** to **master** branch with label selected the following actions are triggered:<br><br>
 **Build** - Docker image is build from the Dockerfile and pushed to Docker Hub.<br><br>
 **Test** - The image with tag devnet_hardhat is runned and hardhat tests are triggered on it.<br><br>
 **Deploy** - Docker compose is used to run the image created in Build step.
 Test smart contract is deployed on the devnet2.
-New images from the running containers are build with corresponding tags<br><br>
+New images from the running containers are build with corresponding tags<br>

 Note: After the deployment of the contract three images are created instead of one.<br><br>
 **Deployment to Azure**<br>